barispolatt/barispolatt/README.md

 <h2 align="center">Hi 👋!
-My name is Barış Polat and I'm a Junior Software Engineer </h2>
+My name is Barış Polat and I'm a Software Engineer </h2>

 ###

 <p align="center">I've been coding for more than 5 years.
-I started with C, but I am improving myself by focusing on Backend Development and DevOps technologies.</p>
+I started with C, but I am improving myself by focusing on Software Development and DevOps technologies.</p>

 ###